hms-dbmi/scde/vignettes/diffexp.md

 ---
 title: "Getting Started with `scde`"
 author: "Peter Kharchenko, Jean Fan"
-date: '2015-06-07'
+date: '2015-06-09'
 output: html_document
 vignette: |
   %\VignetteIndexEntry{Vignette Title} \usepackage[utf8]{inputenc}
 ---

-# Single-Cell Differential Expression
+# Single-Cell Differential Expression Analysis

 In this vignette, we show you how perform single cell differential expression analysis using single cell RNA-seq data.

 The `scde` package implements routines for fitting individual error models for single-cell RNA-seq measurements.
 Breifly, the read counts observed for each gene are modeled using a mixture of a negative binomial (NB) distribution (for the amplified/detected transcripts) and low-level Poisson distribution (for the unobserved or background-level signal of genes that failed to amplify or were not detected for other reasons).
 These models can then be used to identify robustly differentially expressed genes between groups of cells.

-### Preparing data
+## Preparing data

 The analysis starts with a matrix of read counts.
 Depending on the protocol, these may be raw numbers of reads mapped to each gene, or count values adjusted for potential biases (sequence dependency, splice variant coverage, etc. - the values must be integers).
 The `scde` package includes a subset of the ES/MEF cell dataset published by [_Islam et al._](http://www.ncbi.nlm.nih.gov/pubmed/?term=24363023).
 The subset includes first 20 ES and MEF cells.
 Here we load the cells and define a factor separating ES and MEF cell types: